 About ENGG2200: Lean LaunchPad

-This course provides real world, hands-on learning on what it’s like to actually start a new venture.
+This course provides real-world, hands-on learning on what it’s like to actually start a new venture.
 This class is not about how to write a business plan.
 It’s not an exercise on how smart you are in a classroom, or how well you use the research library to size markets.
-And the end result is not a PowerPoint slide deck for a VC presentation or a Demo Day.
-And it is most definitely not an incubator where you come to build the idea that you have in mind.
+The end result is not a PowerPoint slide deck for a VC presentation or a Demo Day.
+It is most definitely not an incubator where you come to build the idea that you have in mind.

 You’ll practice evidence-based entrepreneurship as you learn how to use a business model to brainstorm each part of a company and customer development to get out of the classroom to see whether anyone other than you would want/use your product.
 Finally, based on the customer and market feedback you gathered, you will use agile development to rapidly iterate your product or concept to build/design something customers would actually buy and use.
 Each block will be a new adventure outside the classroom as you test each part of your business model and then share the hard earned knowledge with the rest of the class.

-This class is team-based.
+This class is team-based and students can only enroll as a team of 4 people.
 Working and studying will be done in teams.
-Teams will be finalised in Week 1.
-The teams will self-organise and establish individual roles on their own.
-It is recommended that you form your teams in advance of Semester commencing, however, there will be the opportunity to form teams in Week 1.
-There are no formal CEO/VPs, just the constant parsing and allocating of the tasks that need to be done.
+The teams will self-organise in advance of the Semester commencing and establish individual roles on their own.
+There are no formal CEO roles, just the constant parsing and allocating of the tasks that need to be done.
 In addition to the instructors, each team will be assigned a mentor (an experienced entrepreneur, service provider, consultant, or investor) to provide assistance and support.

 Attendance and Participation